Sublette County, Wyoming Land For Sale (15 results)

 OPERATIONS

-Temple Peak Ranch is owner-rated at 250 pairs year-round.
+The grazing of Temple Peak Ranch for 2025 was 650 pairs and 100 yearlings for the summer grazing months (5 months).
 The ranch is cross fenced into nine pastures for flexible management and efficient grazing rotation.
 Most fences are four and five strands of barbed wire with steel posts and are in good condition.
 Several miles of new fence have been built in recent years.

 The cattle handling facilities feature pipe pens and sorting alley.
 There is a Silencer hydraulic squeeze chute, livestock scale, grain bin, semi and a truck load out.